itteco/iframely/docs/IFRAMELY.JS.md

     <script type="text/javascript" src="http://{YOUR.DOMAIN}}/r3/js/iframely.js"></script>

 Where `{YOUR.DOMAIN}}` is the domain name you host Iframely Gateway at.
 You may also copy iframely.js file to your apps main domain and serve it from there.

+If you have not [set up your Iframely server](http://iframely.com/gateway/setup) yet, you can load iframel.js from [this source](iframely.com/r3/js/iframely.js).
+However, don't use it for production purposes.